-What is it and how is it caused?
-Like otitis externa, otitis interna aka internal ear infection, is most commonly caused by bacteria.
+Like otitis externa, otitis internal, aka internal ear infection is most commonly caused by bacteria.
 However, yeast or even fungus could be contributing causes to an inner ear infection as well.
-This painful infection is found in the the middle and inner part of your dog’s ear canal and is generally caused by an untreated outer ear infection.
+This painful infection is found in the middle and inner part of your dog’s ear canal and is generally caused by an untreated outer ear infection.

-Signs and Symptoms: The symptoms of an inner infection are very similar to an outer ear infection — foul-smelling odor, swelling, redness and pawing or scratching of the ears.
-Accompanying these symptoms, your dog might also have difficulty opening their mouth, have balance issues and nausea — you might even find them walking in circles.
+The symptoms of an inner infection are very similar to outer ear infection: foul-smelling odor, swelling, redness, and pawing or scratching of the ears.
+Accompanying these symptoms, your dog might also have difficulty opening their mouth, have balance issues, and nausea — you might even find them walking in circles.
 If the infection is in both ears, your dog might swing their head from side to side.

-Prevention: Inner ear infections are likely caused by an untreated outer ear infection.
-Following the prevention strategies outlined above will help ensure your dog’s ears stay healthy and free of bacteria, fungus or mites.
+An untreated outer ear infection likely causes inner ear infections.
+Following the prevention strategies outlined above will help ensure your dog’s ears stay healthy and free of bacteria, fungus, or mites.

-Treatment: The infection of the inner ear is a very serious problem for dogs.
-Due to the nausea and inability to open their mouth, your dog might require an IV to ensure they are receiving the nutrients they need.
+The infection of the inner ear is a severe problem for dogs.
+Due to nausea and inability to open their mouth, your dog might require an IV to ensure they receive the nutrients they need.
 Your veterinarian will prescribe medications that will most likely be administered through the ear or orally.
-Antibiotics will be prescribed to treat a bacterial infection or an anti-fungal treatment will be administered if the cause is fungal.
+Antibiotics will be prescribed to treat a bacterial infection, or an anti-fungal treatment will be administered if the cause is fungal.

 Surgery may be necessary if your dog’s inner ear infection does not go away or continually returns.

-Once you’ve diagnosed and treated your dog’s smelly ear problem, there are many things you can do at home to protect your dog from future ear issues.
+Once you’ve diagnosed and treated your dog’s ear smell problem, there are many things you can do at home to protect your dog from future ear issues.

-Diet: Many dogs are prone to certain food allergies such as corn or grain.
+Many dogs are prone to certain food allergies, such as corn or grain.
 These types of allergies can lead to yeast growth in your dog’s ears and also their skin.
-Establishing a diet with natural ingredients, low amounts of additives and limited corn or grains can help reduce the chances of your canine companion developing smelly or yeasty ears.
+Establishing a diet with natural ingredients, low amounts of additives, and limited corn or grains can help reduce the chances of your canine companion developing smelly or yeasty ears.

-Routine Ear Checks: Prevention is always much easier to deal with than the problems accompanying ear infections.
-Check your dog’s ears regularly and frequently — keep an eye out for reddening of the skin or discharge as this may be a sign you’ll need to pay a visit to your veterinarian.
+Prevention is always much easier to deal with than the problems accompanying ear infections.
+Check your dog to see if their ears smell regularly and frequently.
+Keep an eye out for reddening of the skin or discharge, as this may be a sign you’ll need to pay a visit to your veterinarian.

-As mentioned above in previous sections, cleaning of your dog’s ears on a regular basis is a great prevention method for smelly or infected ears.
+As mentioned above in previous sections, cleaning your dog’s ears regularly is a great prevention method for smelly or infected ears.
 More on this below!

-Regular Grooming and Cleaning: A regular and established grooming regimen is essential to preventing ear odor and infection.
-Dog’s ears need to be free of wax build-up, dirt and too much hair growth to eliminate funky smells and bacteria that cause painful ear infections.
+A regular and established grooming regimen is essential to preventing ear smell and infection.
+Dog’s ears need to be free of wax build-up, dirt, and too much hair growth to eliminate funky smells and bacteria that cause painful ear infections.
 Dog owners should fully bathe their dog at least once a month with a gentle cleanser taking care not to let water enter the ear canal.
 If excess hair in the ear is an issue — a trip to the groomer can fix that right up!

-In addition to the monthly full-body bath, a weekly home ear-cleaning routine should be put in place as well.
-Keep reading for more information on how to keep your dog’s ears healthy and odor free.
+In addition to the monthly full-body bath, a weekly home ear-cleaning routine should also be put in place.
+Keep reading for more information on how to keep your dog’s ears healthy and odor-free.

 How To Properly Clean Your Dog’s Ears At Home

-- Soak a cotton ball in a gentle cleansing solution (recipes below) After the cotton ball has a good amount of cleanser on it — place the cotton ball on your dog’s ear opening being careful not to force the cotton ball inside the ear.
+- Soak a cotton ball in a gentle cleansing solution (homemade recipes below).
+After the cotton ball has a good amount of cleanser on it, place the cotton ball on your dog’s ear-opening, careful not to force the cotton ball inside the ear.

 - Allow your dog to shake out any excess debris and moisture.